-It was a bit of a challenge trying to get some of these concepts across to such a young audience.
-Scout Cubs and the even smaller Joeys.
-But they were reasonably quiet - which was a very good sign!
+It was a bit of a challenge trying to get some of these concepts across to such a young audience—Scout Cubs and the even smaller Joeys.
+But they were reasonably quiet, which was a very good sign!

-After seeing the huge Multi-Dowel Sled and Delta laid out on the floor, it was decided to venture outside to a grassy corner block to fly.
+After seeing the huge Multi-Dowel Sled and Delta laid out on the floor, it was decided to venture outside to a grassy corner-block to fly.

-The huge Delta was rigged under lamp-light plus the flashlight (torch) function of a helpful parent's cell phone (mobile).
+The huge delta was rigged under lamp light plus the flashlight (torch) function of a helpful parent's cell phone (mobile).
 The spreader's outer notches were used, for maximum light-wind performance.

 "WOW!
 It's so HUGE" ...
-"It looks like a hang glider" ... just a couple of comments heard from the kids as I threaded my way between some trees and over bushes to get back to the open area.
+"It looks like a hang glider" ... were just a couple of comments heard from the kids as I threaded my way between some trees and over bushes to get back to the open area.

-A few tow-ups were initially unsuccessful in the almost calm conditions down low.
+A few tow ups were initially unsuccessful in the almost calm conditions down low.
 But then, with a little extra persistence, the kite just managed to contact the several kph of wind speed it needed.

 Multi-Dowel Delta Soars Again

-The outing started off as a second attempt at KAP from the Western edge of the Happy Valley Reservoir.
-However, the breeze lightened off and the big Multi-Dowel Barn Door was having trouble staying aloft.
+The outing started off as a second attempt at KAP from the western edge of the Happy Valley Reservoir.
+However, the breeze lightened off, and the big Multi-Dowel Barn Door was having trouble staying aloft.